 More link love: We tipped off the New York Times to Cullen’s apartment — and they did a story about it!

 For readers who may be newish to Retro Renovation, the Dishmaster is an early design “dish washer” whose key feature is a brush wand that dispenses soapy water when you push a red button.
 There’s a built-in reservoir that holds the soap, and it is mixed with your hot water via that brush nozzle thingie.
 Cullen says that he was able to get the contraption to work as intended.
-Golly, maybe I need to try to install mine, excpet I currently have *projectoverload*.
+Note, to those of you considering using old kitchen faucets: Be aware that they, like other old products, may not meet current safety specifications/contain hazards — get with a pro to assess what you have so that you can make informed decisions how to handle, yes, Be Safe Renovate Safe.

 The Dishmaster is still available for sale today — although the design has evolved and the casing is no longer that heavy chunk of steel; it would be way too expensive to replicate, the owner of the company told me when I visited the Dishmaster factory.
 Yes: I went with my Mom on a road trip to visit the Dishmaster factory in Indiana.
 I also own three versions of the Dishmaster — an early model, like Cullen’s, and one each of the current designs.
 I also own several vintage faceplates.
 It’s hard to pass up a Dishmaster once you get the bug, they are so… ridiculous.
 In a good way.